zamia/zamia.github.com/_posts/2023-07-25-cover-letter.md

 ---
 layout: post
-title: A Simple Cover Letter
+title: A Not Too-Simple Cover Letter
 date: 2023-07-25 23:20:31
 ---